Coop: I've got 10-year-old video games that are smarter than you!

 - The "DVD rewinder" is a joke appliance based off videotape rewinders.
 While the latter were useful as a means of rewinding tapes much faster and reducing wear and tear on VCRs, DVDs don't require rewinding, so the former just spins the disc around.

 - Topps' Wacky Packages has exposed tape sticking out of the package of "Stupid Moron Bros.
 2".

 - The Transformers franchise has a few characters who in the original incarnation of the brand turned into at-the-time current technology, most famously Soundwave and his minions (who respectively turn into a (micro)cassette player and cassette tapes).
 Owing to the fact that no-one uses cassettes anymore, most new toys of the characters either refer to their alt-modes by different names or give them entirely new (or slightly different* ) alt-modes entirely.

-- In JoJo's Bizarre Adventure: Eyes of Heaven Jotaro Kujo time travels from 1989 to 2011 to team up with his Kid from the Future, who's dealing with a villain that can steal people's memories with special CD-ROM's.
-Jotaro...understandably doesn't know what a CD-ROM even is (even though the CD had already been out for seven years from Jotaro's perspective).
+- In JoJo's Bizarre Adventure: Eyes of Heaven Jotaro Kujo time travels from 1989 to 2011 to team up with his Kid from the Future, who's dealing with a villain that can steal people's memories and powers with special CD-ROMs.
+Jotaro... understandably doesn't know what a CD-ROM even is (even though the CD had already been out for seven years from Jotaro's perspective).